dswhite11/academiaportfolio/content/home/hero.md

 +++
 ## My name is **Dave** and I'm a **data analyst**  in Chattanooga, TN

-I like to help people use data to solve problems.
+I help people use data to solve problems.
 I also like to play with my daughters.